 Along with the members of the GMEC consortium, we would like to thank June C. Carroll, MD, University of Toronto and Vivian J. Weinblatt, MS, CGC, Integrated Genetics for their help with these infographics.

-Read the Winning DNA Day Essays – At noon U.S. Eastern Time, we’ll reveal the winners and honorable mentions of our 13th annual DNA Day Essay Contest.
+2019 DNA Day Winners Announced - At noon U.S. Eastern Time, we’ll reveal the winners and honorable mentions of our 14th annual DNA Day Essay Contest.
 Join us in celebrating the next generation of scientists!

-Attend the ASHG Annual Meeting – ASHG 2018, held in San Diego, California from October 16-20, 2018, provides a forum for the presentation and discussion of cutting-edge science in all areas of human genetics.
+Attend the ASHG Annual Meeting – ASHG 2019, held in Houston, Texas from October 15-19, 2019, provides a forum for the presentation and discussion of cutting-edge science in all areas of human genetics.